 Content Costs Force Philo Subscription Change

 Philo entered the streaming market two years ago with surprisingly low-priced subscription plans.
 Achieving what was, at the time, an industry-low $16 per month price required taking a fresh approach to TV streaming.
-Rather than reproduce the full cable experience, Philo passed on the sports networks, news channels and national broadcaster stations.
+Rather than reproduce the full cable experience like bloated packages that rely on TV streaming guides, Philo passed on the sports networks, news channels and national broadcaster stations.
 These are the channels whose steep licensing fees have forced DirecTV Now and others to keep raising their prices.

 Like these other companies, McCollum explained, Philo was “not immune to the dynamics felt across the industry.
 Generally, the price of content goes up every year.
 There are increases built into the contracts that are unavoidable.”

 After a year of watching its competitors raise prices, Philo had to make its own changes.
 Philo went from offering a $16 plan and a $20 plan to only offering a $20 per month subscription.
 With an expanded 58-channel lineup, McCollum felt that the higher base price would still appeal to customers.
 “We really want to make sure that the package of content you’re paying for is a good deal regardless of what the price is.”

 Existing customers were grandfathered in at the original rates and are free to change their plan at any time.

 Price, however, isn’t the only aspect of the service that appeals to Philo’s customers.
 “We obviously feel that price and value hopefully will continue to be a differentiator for us,” McCollum said.
 “We put a large premium on providing a great experience in the products we offer and building the technology to support a stable, reliable viewing experience.”

 Philo develops most of its technology and product features in-house, but bases its work on customer-centric priorities.
 Following that approach, Philo is considering potential features that could let people watch TV in new and unique ways.